 Immune-mediated nephritis can occur with OPDIVO treatment.
 Monitor patients for elevated serum creatinine prior to and periodically during treatment.
 For Grade 2 or 3 increased serum creatinine, withhold and administer corticosteroids; if worsening or no improvement occurs, permanently discontinue.
 Administer corticosteroids for Grade 4 serum creatinine elevation and permanently discontinue.
-In Checkmate 037, there was an increased incidence of elevated creatinine in the OPDIVO-treated group as compared to the chemotherapy-treated group (13% vs 9%).
-Grade 2 or 3 immune-mediated nephritis or renal dysfunction occurred in 0.7% (2/268) of patients.
-In Checkmate 057, Grade 2 immune-mediated renal dysfunction occurred in 0.3% (1/287) of patients receiving OPDIVO as a single agent.
-In Checkmate 069, Grade 2 or higher immune-mediated nephritis or renal dysfunction occurred in 2.1% (2/94) of patients.
+In Checkmate 037, there was an increased incidence of elevated creatinine in the OPDIVOtreated group as compared to the chemotherapy-treated group (13% vs 9%).
+Grade 2 or 3 immunemediated nephritis or renal dysfunction occurred in 0.7% (2/268) of patients.
+In Checkmate 066, there was an increased incidence of elevated creatinine in the OPDIVO-treated group as compared to the dacarbazine-treated group (11% vs. 10%).
+Grade 3 immune-mediated renal dysfunction occurred in 0.5% (1/206) of patients.
+In Checkmate 057, Grade 2 immune-mediated renal dysfunction occurred in 0.3% (1/287) of patients receiving OPDIVO.
+In Checkmate 025, renal injury occurred in 7% (27/406) of patients receiving OPDIVO and 3.0% (12/397) of patients receiving everolimus.
+Immune-mediated nephritis and renal dysfunction occurred in 3.2% (13/406) of patients receiving OPDIVO: Grade 5 (n=1), Grade 4 (n=1), Grade 3 (n=5), and Grade 2 (n=6).
+In Checkmate 069, Grade 2 or higher immunemediated nephritis or renal dysfunction occurred in 2.1% (2/94) of patients.
 One patient died without resolution of renal dysfunction.